-Holistic Approach to Mental Health
+Holistic Mental Health 101

 People misuse the word, “holistic.”
 Note, we can also write “holistic” as “wholistic,” even though your spell checker may not agree.
 The alternative spelling gives us a much better clue as to the meaning of this misunderstood word and how it relates to mental health issues.